QubesOS/qubes-doc/managing-os/windows-tools-3.md

 If the install process fails or something goes wrong during it, include the installation logs in your bug report.
 They are created in the `%TEMP%` directory, by default `<user profile>\AppData\Local\Temp`.
 There are two text files, one small and one big, with names starting with `Qubes_Windows_Tools`.

-Uninstalling QWT 3.x is **not recommended**.
-It will most likely make the OS non-bootable because drivers for Xen storage devices will be uninstalled.
-This will be fixed in the future.
+Uninstalling QWT is supported from version 3.2.1.
+Uninstalling previous versions is **not recommended**.
+After uninstalling you need to manually enable the DHCP Client Windows service, or set IP settings yourself to restore network access.

 Configuration
 -------------